primalthirst/career-wheel-highcharts/src/readme.txt

 career-wheel.css
 - Place in /files/career-wheel
-- Contains style for the career wheel, buttons, and info window
+- Contains styles for the career wheel, buttons, and info window

+feathlight-custom.css
+- place in /files/career-wheel
+- Featherlight css customised to style close button

 career-wheel-data.js
 - Main code, renders and controls the career wheel